Drape Kings

 The use of fullness creates a more pleasing finished look adding depth of field, visual richness and increased sound and light absorption.
 Depending on the fabric type, more fullness equals more opacity to the curtain wall since lighter weight fabrics are not usually opaque hung on their own.

 50% Fullness should be the minimum fullness used in a drape rental application.
 This equates to one and a half width of fabric gathered over the pipe.
 Example: 15’ of fabric over 10’ of linear span.
 Or, 12’ or 13’ over 8’ of span.
 Less than 50% fullness or only having 12′ or 13′ over 10′ centers for example can tend to look flat and incomplete.
-50% should always be the minimum fullness in the drape dental market.
+50% should always be the minimum fullness in the drape rental market.

 100% fullness equates to two times the fabric over the span.
 The example would be 20’ of flat fabric over 10’ of span.
 100% would commonly be used in a Theatrical Curtains Main house Curtain or Film and TV applications to evoke a richness and quality.